How eye contact can help or hurt communication

 At the most basic level, making eye contact with someone means you see them and acknowledge their presence.
 Eye contact may seem like a simple act, but it carries a different meaning depending on where you are in the world.

-Western European cultures believe maintaining eye contact is a sign of respect.
-They’re also more likely to search for and detect eye contact during social interactions.
+Western European cultures tend to view maintaining eye contact is a sign of respect.
+Research suggests they may also be more likely to search for and detect eye contact during social interactions.

-Eye contact is felt differently in many Eastern Asian cultures.
+Eye contact is often perceived differently in many Eastern Asian cultures.
 People practice avoiding eye contact with others because it’s seen as disrespectful.
-Residents of Japan often teach their children to look at a person’s neck when they’re speaking to them.
-This still allows for the person’s face and eyes to fall within the child’s peripheral vision but is less direct than eye contact.
+Residents of Japan may teach their children to look at a person’s neck when they’re speaking to them.
+This would allow the person’s face and eyes to fall within the child’s peripheral vision but is less direct than eye contact.

 The effect eye contact has on the brain

 Extensive research has been done on how the brain responds to eye contact.
-Linking eyes with someone — even if it’s a stranger — has a powerful effect on our focus ability, social development and anatomical response.
+Linking eyes with someone — even if it’s a stranger — may have a notable effect on our focus ability, social development and anatomical response.

 It’s hypothesized that the human eye's structure has evolved over time.
-The changes accommodate our need for social interaction and coordinated behavior with others.
+The changes appear to accommodate our need for social interaction and coordinated behavior with others.

 Unlike that of other primates, the human eye has the brightness of the sclera (whites of the eye) contrasting with the darkness of the pupil.
 This contrast allows us to recognize which direction the eye is focused.
 It also helps us determine whether we have another person’s attention.